 Some tips for Moms with PCOS who are breastfeeding

 Hypothyroidism is usually associated with low milk supply.
-Women with thyroid problems have an increased risk of thyroid cancer, but women who breastfeed for longer periods have a decreased risk of cancer.
+Women with thyroid problems have an increased risk of thyroid cancer, but women who breastfeed for more extended periods have a decreased risk of cancer.

 Mothers with CF are more prone to bacterial pathogens, breastfeeding will help protect her baby from these.